-Looking for a quick answer?
-Click here to compare 63 pet insurance plans.
+Click here to learn how to process claims at the vet.
 If you want to know more about how to choose and what to look for in pet insurance, keep reading right here.

 There’s a big problem that you will already know if you’ve tried to insure your dog or cat.
-There are 20 or more insurance companies, all with different policies, conditions, costs, limits and excesses.
+There are more than 30 insurance companies, all with different policies, conditions, costs, limits and excesses.

-If it isn’t already hard enough, many high ranking pet insurance review or comparison sites accept payments from the very companies they review.
-Here are quotes from three leading sites.
+If it isn’t already hard enough, most high ranking pet insurance review or comparison sites accept payments from the companies they review.

 The excess is the amount you pay before insurance starts.
 A low excess will be good for frequent vet visits, whereas a high excess will mean many simple visits aren’t worth claiming but your premium will be cheaper.
 I personally would choose a high excess as (for me) it’s only the big stuff I need to insure against.

 Maximum Yearly Benefit

 I used to think $10,000 was enough until I saw a dog reach a $15,000 limit after a week in intensive care.
 My advice is to go as high as you can afford, but $15K is usually safe.

 Accident vs Accident & Illness vs Illness Only Cover